eugene-infosec/ai-security-gateway/docs/tradeoffs.md

 * **Why:** Snippet output is an egress channel; even authorized retrieval can unintentionally expose operational secrets present in valid documents.

 * **Tradeoff:** Regex redaction is imperfect (false positives/negatives).
-* **Why acceptable:** It is a pragmatic safety net for v0.8.0 and establishes a clear seam for future DLP-style controls (better detectors, allowlists, tenant-specific policies).
+* **Why acceptable:** It is a pragmatic safety net for v0.9.0 and establishes a clear seam for future DLP-style controls (better detectors, allowlists, tenant-specific policies).

+---

+## Decision 7 - Build Strategy: Native Wheel Vendoring vs. Docker

+* **Decision:** Use a custom Python script (`scripts/package_lambda.py`) to download and vendor `manylinux2014_x86_64` wheels instead of building inside Docker.
+* **Why:** Reviewer friction.
+Requiring Docker prevents many reviewers (especially on Mac/Windows) from easily deploying the cloud slice.
+* **Tradeoff:** We assume the complexity of managing a build script rather than the complexity of managing a container runtime.
+* **Mitigation:** We explicitly lock the Terraform Lambda architecture to `x86_64` to guarantee compatibility with the vendored wheels.